Note

 )

-Devices allow us to monitor conditions at specific locations.
-The Devices class is the equivalent of the CEdit devices tab but programmatically defined.
+Device class is the equivalent of the CEdit devices tab but

-The Devices class has classmethods to help create common device types:
+The Device class has classmethods to help create common device types:

 Here we add a target device to measure thermal conditions.